blindman67/GrooverGeom/README.md

 Functions
 - Box.copy()
 - Box.setAs(box)
+- Box.isEmpty()  if the box has no size or is a negative size returns true
 - Box.asRectange()
 - Box.normalise()  Fixes bounds.
 Good idea to call this if you are unsure any primitives have been tested
 - Box.max()